scraggo/scraggo.github.io/content/blog/tech/website-makeover-gatsby.md

 - Files and urls - The site architecture took some getting used to.
 It seems to make sense to have the `pages` folder only for site pages, not content.
 That goes into a `./content` directory.
 - Images - handling dynamic images with GraphQL.
 I found myself opting out in a lot of scenarios.
 This creates another problem - I have to recreate the `public` folder if the cache in dev mode gets stale.
+- Deploying - I had to implement a workaround to deploy to Github Pages.
+The `CNAME` file gets obliterated on-deploy.
+The workaround is a `bash` script that copies the file over pre-deploy (along with the image files mentioned above).
 - GraphQL queries - I used a messy Regular Expression in a GraphQL query to exclude a folder in that directory (which, to be fair, I won't need to actually do).
 I'm still getting used to GraphQL queries in general.
 They are NOT traditional template strings - you can't just throw in JavaScript variables as you please:

 ```js